ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-reach/verdict/good_en.md

-All name servers (NS) having an IPv6 address are also reachable through IPv6.
+All name servers that have an IPv6 address are also reachable over IPv6.